home-assistant/home-assistant.io/source/getting-started/onboarding.markdown

 **Step 2:** Select **Create my Smart Home**.

 This will create an administrator account.
 It will always be able to change everything in Home Assistant.
-Enter your name, username, and password and click “Create Account”.
+Enter your name, username, and password and select **Create Account**.

 **Be sure to save this information safely as there is no way to recover it!**
 ![Set your username and password.](/images/getting-started/username.png)